AriadneSabbag/Thoropa_spines_and_spermatozoa/README.md

 *PEPs are papillary epidermal projections (a.k.a. "spines") found in the hand of Thoropa species, a frog from Atlantic forest in Brazil.

 The paper is submitted to Zoologischer Anzeiger.

+About the code:
+*Paths to my personal directories were replaced by "...".
+*Output names are sometimes in Portuguese.
+*I am not an R expert or a computer scientist.
+There are certainly ways to do a better code.
+So I am sorry if there are some confusions.

+If you have doubts, don't hesitate to write to me at my e-mail: ariadne.fares.sabbag@gmail.com.

+Cheers!